 I acquired one of Mr Lim's paintings from Mr Terence Teo, owner of the Cape of Good Hope Gallery at Bras Basah.
 An accomplished artist and President of the Singapore Art Society, Mr Teo has been a friend of Mr Lim's for many years, and his gallery has represented Mr Lim for decades.
+Mr Teo shares his experience and knowledge readily and one can learn a lot from him about the artists his gallery represents.
 Having heard and read about Mr Lim, I was inspired by the master's dedication to his craft and asked if Mr Teo could help arrange for an interview with Mr Lim, which he kindly agreed to.
 I visited Mr Lim at his home studio for this interview.